lifeart/ember-ast-hot-load/README.md

 Usage
 ------------------------------------------------------------------------------

-[Longer description of how to use the addon in apps.]

 Helpers looks like components, but we don't support component-like helpers hot-reload.
 So, you need to exclude helpers from hot-loader pipeline.